 TAKING PEDIATRIC OCULAR IMAGING TO NEW PLACES

-The proven, established power and precision of the RetCam3 Ophthalmic Imaging System has advanced the science and practice of neonatal and pediatric imaging worldwide.
-From detection of ROP to a wide range of other ocular pathologies, RetCam3 focuses on timely detection in newborns and infants.
+The unsurpassed power and precision of the RetCam3 Ophthalmic Imaging System has advanced the science and practice of neonatal and pediatric imaging worldwide.
+From the devastation of ROP in newborns and infants, to the full range of vision-related disorders, RetCam3 is bringing advanced imaging into focus.

 Objective, high-resolution digital visualization and documentation, for definitive interpretation

-Enables image comparison over time to help guide treatment decisions surrounding disease progression management
+Enables image comparison over time, for managing disease progression

 RetCam delivers a full 130-degree view, while Binocular Indirect Ophthalmoscopy (BIO) provides a 30-degree view